Art-Sells/Arells/Build-Notes.md

 ### Day After Launch:
 - check (sign in with google) https://console.cloud.google.com/auth/scopes?authuser=2&chat=true&project=arells-492319&supportedpurview=project
 - - info@arells.com
+- - sign in with google (xx is already an email etc etc, link?, can they sign in normally using gmail/email through normal sign in process? investigate)
 - Prepare to launch new assets (components/api-pointers/css-styles (match similar colors (make sure you're 1-2 points out of the hex, not exact colors)))basically and duplicate and change asset names and colors...
-- Contine resolving Metrics Page UI
+- Continue resolving Metrics Page UI
 - Contact CSC (TAX)

 ## 2 days after launch
 - Start tracking after 2 days (numbers)
-- After Week 1, if things look good, X-prsnl
+- After Week 1, if things look good, X-personal
 - - Call CoingeckoAPI (research how it calls it, maybe to update the VAPA info?) every 5 seconds, not on page mount...
 - Prepare for WACA transition (LTP folder)

-## 1 mnth and beyond:
+## 1 month and beyond:
 - Fix
 - - long marketcap numbers
-- - summary section my-inventory date-buttons/toggle always triggers resizing of purchased/current value sections regardless of the size of the numbers , while the date-buttons/toggle in asset pages don’t… investigate....
+- - summary section (double check this issue on web/mobile before implementing, might have been resolved?) my-investments date-buttons/toggle always triggers resizing of purchased/current value sections regardless of the size of the numbers , while the date-buttons/toggle in asset pages don’t… investigate....
 - - favicons on mobile (TTL?)
 - (Sort)MarketCap/etc sorting (default by Marketcap always)
 - Wait at least 2 months to adjust LTP (contact us for larger Re') based on feedback...